gravitational/gravity/docs/6.x/pack.md

 ```

-An install hook can then use `helm` binary (which gets mounted into every hook
+An install hook can then use the `helm` binary (which gets mounted into every hook
 container under `/usr/local/bin`) to install these resources:

 ```yaml